arjun-20/Rasa-ChatBot/README.md

 # Basic Mathematical Operations Chatbot
-This is a simple chatbot that can perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+This is a simple chatbot that can perform basic mathematical operations such as addition, subtraction, multiplication, and division.<br>
 The chatbot is built using RASA, an open-source framework for building conversational AI assistants.

 # Usage
-Train the dialogue model: rasa train
+Train the dialogue model: rasa train<br>
-Start the chatbot server: rasa run actions & rasa shell The above commands will train dialogue models, and start the chatbot server.
+Start the chatbot server: rasa run actions & rasa shell<br>
+The above commands will train dialogue models, and start the chatbot server.
 You can then interact with the chatbot using the RASA shell.

 # Functionality